At a Glance

-The Meditation Teacher Training begins April 6, 2020.
+The Meditation Teacher Training I April 4th - June 26th 2022

 Atlantic University has instituted a noncredit option for lifelong learners.
 Almost all of the courses at the university can be taken at the noncredit level (some restrictions apply).
 The Lifelong Learning program is a great option for those who do not wish to pursue a graduate degree or a formal certificate, but still want to participate in all that Atlantic University has to offer.
 And, the online format is great for those who cannot travel to Virginia Beach for on-campus programs.

 There are no prerequisite requirements for participation in Lifelong Learning courses and students will study with the same mentors as in the degree and certificate programs.
 Courses taken at the noncredit level do not have academic credit and are not transferable to the master’s degree program.

 Upon the successful completion of each course, the student will be issued an official university Certificate of Completion.